Summer School: Learning Without Limits

 Summer school is an excellent choice for students who are looking to improve, as well as students who are looking to reach ahead.

-- Benefit of focusing on one course at a time
+- Benefit of only focusing on one course at a time

 Grade 9 Core French (FSF1D)